Uncontacted peoples: Relations with outsiders

 It was those threats, combined with attacks on their tribe by illegal cocaine traffickers, that led a group of Acre Indians to make contact with a village in Brazil and subsequently with the federal government in 2014.
 This behaviour suggests that many tribes are aware of the outside world and choose not to make contact unless motivated by fear or self-interest.
-Satellite images suggest that some tribes intentionally migrate away from roads or logging operations in order to remain secluded.
+Satellite images suggest that some tribes intentionally migrate away from roads or logging operations to remain secluded.

-Indigenous rights activists have often advocated that Indigenous peoples in isolation be left alone, saying that contact will interfere with their right to self-determination as peoples.
+Indigenous rights activists have often advocated that Indigenous peoples in isolation be left alone as contact will interfere with their right to self-determination as peoples.
 On the other hand, experience in Brazil suggests isolating peoples might want to have trading relationships and positive social connections with others, but choose isolation out of fear of conflict or exploitation.
 The Brazilian state organization FUNAI in collaboration with anthropological experts has chosen to make controlled initial contact with tribes.
 The organization operates 15 trading posts throughout protected territory where tribes can trade for metal tools and cooking instruments.
 The organization also steps in to prevent some conflicts and deliver vaccinations.
-However, FUNAI has been critical of political will in Brazil, reporting that it only received 15% of its requested budget in 2017.
+FUNAI has been critical of political will in Brazil, reporting that it only received 15% of its requested budget in 2017.
 In 2018, after consensus among field agents, FUNAI released videos and images of several tribes under their protection.
 Although the decision was criticized, the director of the Isolated Indian department, Bruno Pereira, responded that "The more the public knows and the more debate around the issue, the greater the chance of protecting isolated Indians and their lands".
 He shared that the organization has been facing mounting political pressure to open up lands to commercial companies.
 He also justified the photography by explaining that FUNAI was investigating a possible mass homicide incident against the Flecheiros tribe.

 Recognizing the myriad problems with contact, the United Nations Human Rights Council in 2009 and the Inter-American Commission on Human Rights in 2013 introduced guidelines and recommendations that included a right to choose self-isolation.

-There have been reports of human safaris in India's Andaman Islands and in the Peruvian Amazon, where tourism companies attempt to help tourists see uncontacted or recently contacted peoples.
-This practice is controversial.
+Human safaris in India's Andaman Islands and in the Peruvian Amazon—where tourism companies attempt to help tourists see uncontacted or recently contacted peoples—are controversial.